2macs/WestClareMohoPark2_PP4/testing.md

 * Enquire.html - No errors or warnings to show.
 * Comment.html - No errors or warnings to show.
 * Booking.html - No errors or warnings to show.
-* Modify_booking.html - One error on line 66, "anchor tag cannot be a child of button tag".
-Functionality works and some sites recommend this approach.
-Fix for next release.
-CSS validator - No errors.
+* Modify_booking.html - There was an error on initial submission, no error present now CSS validator - No errors.

 #### Javascript validator